Nsustain/.github/profile/README.md

   </b>
   <br>
   <br>
+		Connect with people who know the environmental problems that need solutions.
-    Request for open-source projects for the
+		Connect with people who can develop open-source solutions for the
     e[<b>n</b>]vironment &
     [<b>sustain</b>]ability.
 </p>